rweigel/phys305/continuous_charge_distributions.md

 $$d\mathbf{E}=\frac{y\yhat-x'\xhat}{\Big[\sqrt{x'^2+y^2}\Big]^3}kdq=\frac{y\yhat-x'\xhat}{\Big[\sqrt{x'^2+y^2}\Big]^3}k\lambda dx'$$

+Identify symmetries that can be used to simplify the problem.

+**Answer**

 Vectors for $d\mathbf{E}$ and $dE_x$ are shown for to points on the line that are equidistant from the origin in the following figure.
 The quantity of differential charges for both cases is equal to $\lambda dx'$.

 <img src="figures/Continuous_Charge_Distributions_1d.svg"/>